Medically reviewed by Drugs.com. Last updated on Aug 8, 2020.

 Off Label Uses

-Based on the US Department of Health and Human Services (HHS) guidelines for prevention and treatment of opportunistic infections in HIV-infected adults and adolescents, paromomycin may be considered as an alternative agent in the management of diarrhea caused by Cryptosporidium in HIV-infected patients (must be used in combination with optimized ART, electrolyte replacement, and symptomatic treatment and rehydration).
+Based on the US Department of Health and Human Services (HHS) guidelines for prevention and treatment of opportunistic infections in adults and adolescents with HIV, paromomycin is effective and recommended in the management of diarrhea caused by Cryptosporidium in patients with HIV (must be used in combination with optimized antiretroviral therapy, electrolyte replacement, symptomatic treatment, and rehydration).

 Dientamoeba fragilis infection